 “With aging, the incidence of all cancers is expected to increase.
 For women, the most important cancers are breast, colon, endometrial, ovarian and lung cancer”.1

-In Worldwide Cancer Data: Global Cancer Statistics for the Most Common Cancers – Global Cancer Incidence In Women according to the World Cancer Research Fund International (WCRFI) “in 2020, the latest year available”:
+In Worldwide Cancer Data: Global Cancer Incidence In Women according to the World Cancer Research Fund International (WCRFI), “in 2022, the latest year that data has been made available by GLOBOCAN”:

 Aging